-The companies who previously supplied GPAQ services to practices have indicated that they will again be willing to become GPAQ suppliers.
+The companies who previously supplied GPAQ services to practices have indicated that they will again be willing to become GPAQ providers.
 Please contact these companies if you need help with analysis and reporting.

 Martin Roland FRCGP, Professor of Health Services Research, University of Cambridge.

 - GPAQ has been widely used in the UK and validated over a number of years.
-GPAQ V3 is now available to encompass Directed Enhanced Service (DES) for Patient Participation through local surveys and has been approved by the RCGP for GP patient surveys for revalidation.
+GPAQ-R is now available to encompass Directed Enhanced Service (DES) for Patient Participation through local surveys and has been approved by the RCGP for GP patient surveys for revalidation.

-- A small number of questions in GPAQ are designed to be identical to the 2011/2012 version of the national GP Patient Survey which will continue to be run.
+- A small number of questions in GPAQ are designed to be identical to the national GP Patient Survey which will continue to be run.
 This will enable practices to benchmark themselves against national and local scores.

 - Conditions for use:

-Individual practices are welcome to use, and adapt if required, GPAQ V3for their own surveys provided that acknowledgement is given ie the copyright statement:
+Individual practices are welcome to use, and adapt if required, GPAQ-R for their own surveys provided that acknowledgement is given ie the copyright statement:

-"Based on GPAQ V3 © 2011 which is reproduced with the kind permission of the University of Manchester & University of Cambridge" is included, and provided the GPAQ questionnaire is not used for commercial services.
+"Based on GPAQ-R* © 2013 which is reproduced with the kind permission of the University of Manchester & University of Cambridge" is included, and provided the GPAQ questionnaire is not used for commercial services.